Perry Caravello: Perry Caravello Live

 In November 2020, Caravello launched his own live stream on the platform Twitch (and later expanded to YouTube) with the help of his publicist Tom Brennan.
-The following Perry obtained from Windy City Heat proved to make his streaming channels successful and began streaming 3 to 4 days a week.
-This also brought him a whole new audience resulting in being Perry's primary source of income after being out of work for many years.
+The following Caravello obtained from Windy City Heat proved to make his streaming channels successful and began streaming 3 to 4 days a week.
+This also brought him a new audience.

+The channel's main form of comedic content comes in the form of the stream's audience sending troll messages in the form of text to speech and media share donations, along with delivery items of food that Perry purposefully doesn't like, Perry raging at, and sometimes occasionally physically assaulting, Tom and/or whoever are guests on certain streams, and Perry being paid certain amounts of money to do numerous embarrassing stunts, tasks, and dares.

 Mousetrap lawsuit

-On June 1, 2007, Caravello filed a lawsuit alleging that Jimmy Kimmel, Adam Carolla and Johnny Knoxville promised him ten million dollars if he put his genitals in a mousetrap during an episode of The Adam Carolla Show.
-The lawsuit was filed after Caravello was injured in the stunt, was not paid, and did not receive accounting of profits and royalties from DVD sales of Windy City Heat.
+On June 1, 2007, Caravello filed a lawsuit alleging that Jimmy Kimmel, Adam Carolla, and Johnny Knoxville had promised him ten million dollars if he agreed to place his genitals in a mousetrap during an episode of The Adam Carolla Show.
+The lawsuit was initiated after Caravello suffered an injury during the stunt, did not receive the promised payment, and was not provided with an account of profits and royalties from DVD sales of Windy City Heat.

 2020 presidential campaign

 In a May 2019 episode of Simply Don The Podcast, Caravello revealed that he would be running for President of the United States in the 2020 U.S. presidential election.
 Caravello has stated that he would run as an independent on a platform that included abolishing money, building a wall across the Canada–United States border, providing free universal healthcare, and legalizing medical marijuana.
-He also supports abolishing gay marriage and criminalizing homosexuality, and says he would like to turn San Clemente Island into a gay prison.
+He also supported abolishing gay marriage, criminalizing homosexuality, and said he would like to turn San Clemente Island into a gay prison.
 He announced he had abandoned his run (which he claimed was a joke) on July 18, 2020.